isc-projects/kea/doc/sphinx/arm/ddns.rst

 .. note:

-   For backward compatibility the ``control-socket`` keyword is still recognized by Kea version newer than 2.7.2: a ``control-socket`` entry is put into a ``control-sockets`` list by the configuration parser.
+   For backward compatibility the ``control-socket`` keyword is still recognized by Kea versions between 2.7.2 and 3.3.0: a ``control-socket`` entry is put into a ``control-sockets`` list by the configuration parser.

 .. _d2-unix-ctrl-channel: